Tony Marston's Blog About software development, PHP and OOP

 Figure 5 - Book for ORM fanatics

 Instead of exaggerating the differences between the two design methodologies and making the use of an ORM virtually mandatory, my personal approach is to minimise the differences, or preferably eliminate them altogether, and try to get them to work with each other as closely as possible, thus making the use of an ORM totally redundant.
 I achieve this with one very simple technique - every table in the database has its own class.
 One table, one class, no exceptions.
+The data structure in the software matches the data structure in the database down to using the same names and the same data types.
 My critics (of whom there are many) are quick to come up with arguments such as:

 Speaking as a programmer who has built several systems which involve OO software communicating with a relational database I can state quite categorically that it can be done for the simple reason that I have done it.
 Perhaps my approach is more successful because I had over 20 years of experience in software development before moving into object oriented programming, and this experience made it easier for me to get to grips with how best to implement the OO paradigm.
 Contrast this with a lot of todays newbie programmers who have zero experience and are taught utter rubbish by clueless dunderheads who have the nerve to call themselves "experts".
 Instead of being allowed to experiment with various approaches to find out which one works best they are told "there is only one way", and so they follow like sheep and are never allowed to learn anything better.
 Those people only know what they have been taught, whereas I know what I have learned through experience.
 Believe me, there is a BIG difference between the two.